auth0/lock/README.md

   }
 ```

-> Note: For a full detail of initialization configuration check the [wiki][initialization-configuration] article on this topic.

 ### **.show(options[, callback])**

 Open the widget on `signin` mode  with `signup` and `reset` button actions if enabled for the connection configuration.

+> Note: For a full detail of initialization configuration check the [wiki][show-configuration] article on this topic.

 ```
   var lock = new Auth0Lock('clientID', 'domain');